MTCodes01/GtiHub-Trial-Repo/README.md

 # GtiHub-Trial-Repo
-This is a trial repo for commitoverflow in github
+This is a trial repo for commitoverflow in github.